emqx/emqx-docs/en_US/security/authz/postgresql.md

 - clientid: Client ID of the connected client
 - access: Allowed operations: subscribe (1), publish (2), both subscribe and publish (3)
 - topic: Topics to be controlled, which can use wildcards, and placeholders can be added to the topic to match client information.
 For example, the topic will be replaced with the client ID of the current client when matching `t/%c`
-  - %u：Username
+  - %u： Username
-  - %c：Client ID
+  - %c： Client ID